nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

   </tr>
 </table>

 This is for business identifiers.
-If it the identifier element is present then the identifier.value is where the EPS Id **SHOULD** be added.
+If the identifier element is present then the identifier.value is where the EPS Id **SHOULD** be added.

 ### basedOn ###